Common Qualifying Medical Conditions for SSD

 In order for you to qualify for SSDI, your medical condition, whether it is common or rare, will usually need to debilitate you for 12 months or more.
 People often see this number and start to worry, “How can I wait a year if I need help now?”
 Thankfully, this is nothing more than a misunderstanding.

 You do not need to be hindered for a year to gain qualification.
 Instead, you need to be afflicted by a condition that is expected to hinder you for at least a year.
 This means you can see your doctor right away to determine if your ailment or injury is severe enough to persist for a full 12 months.

-At Disability Action Advocates, our Reno Social Security Disability lawyers have seen case after case in our 20+ years of practice.
+At Disability Action Advocates, our Reno Social Security Disability representatives have seen case after case in our 20+ years of practice.
 If you are hurting from an injury and need financial support while you recover, SSD might be the solution for you, so please do not hesitate to contact us.
 We genuinely want to see you comfortable again.

 Be sure to call (888) 401-3920 to request your case evaluation today.